dazuma/toys/README.md

 scripts written for Toys can be invoked and passed arguments and flags using familiar unix command line conventions.
 The Toys github repo itself comes with Toys scripts instead of Rakefiles.

+## System requirements

+Toys requires Ruby 2.4 or later.

+Most parts of Toys work on JRuby.
+However, JRuby is not recommended because of JVM boot latency, lack of support for Kernel#fork, and other issues.

+Most parts of Toys work on TruffleRuby.
+However, TruffleRuby is not recommended because it has a few known bugs that affect Toys.

 ## License